The 4 Best Dog Food Storage Containers Australia: Tested 2023

 I mentioned that it is best to keep your dog’s food in its original packaging then further seal with an airtight container.
 However, I understand if that all sounds a little… bulky and cumbersome to you.
-Often the dry dog food you’ll purchase will be up 10 kilo bags.
+Often the dry dog food you’ll purchase will be up 10 kg bags.
 It may be a bit of a hassle to keep a big bin of dry dog food if the area that you feed your dog in is small or if the large dog food container ruins your aesthetic in some way.

-We are fortunate to have a huge kitchen, so we keep the dry dog food bin in the kitchen where it is handy.
+We are fortunate to have a decent sized kitchen, so we keep the dry dog food bin in the kitchen where it is handy.
 You may decide to store the big bag of dog food and its container in another part of the house but purchase a smaller airtight container to be kept nearer to where your dog is fed every day.